How To Make Your Squarespace Site Stand Out, Part 1: Images and Style Tweaks

 So, you're building your Squarespace website.
 The last thing you want is for it to look like the template or — worse — anyone else's website.
 So how do you stand out on Squarespace?

 Thankfully, Squarespace makes it easy to change the character of your website with no specialist knowledge.
 You can fiddle with fonts, colours, title placements and menu positions in the Style Editor.
-Some templates provide more options — or ‘tweaks’ — than others (if you like lots of choice, consider the Five, Bedford or Pacific templates).
+Some templates provide more options — or ‘tweaks’ — than others (if you like lots of choice, the Brine template family provides the most).

 Here's a few ideas on how to use images and colours and fonts to make your site stand out.
 In Part 2 I’ll give you some ideas for code tweaks to add further originality.